Aïssa Mandi: Real Betis

 On 30 June 2016, Mandi signed a five-year deal with La Liga side Real Betis.

 Villarreal

 On 16 June 2021, Mandi signed a four-year contract with fellow La Liga side Villarreal, as his contract with Betis expired.

 On 11 August 2021, Mandi made his professional Villarreal debut against Chelsea in the 2021 UEFA Super Cup, where he went on to miss a penalty in the shoot-out.

 Lille

 On 1 August 2024, Mandi returned to France, signing for Lille on a two-year deal.

+Levante

+On 16 July 2026, Mandi returned to Spain after agreeing to a two-year contract with Levante in the top tier.